SyncfusionExamples/OCR-csharp-examples/Linux/README.md

 {% endhighlight %}

-## Steps to convert HTML to PDF in .NET Core application on Linux
+## Steps to convert HTML to PDF in .NET Core application on Linux.

 Step 1: Execute the following command in the Linux terminal to create a new .NET Core Console application.